 Depreciation methods, useful lives and residual values of property plant and equipment are reassessed at each reporting date.
-The actual lives of these assets and residual values can vary depending on a variety of factors, including technological innovation and maintenance programs.
-Changes in estimates can result in significant variations in the carrying value and amounts charged, on account of depreciation, to comprehensive income in specific periods.
+The useful lives of these assets and residual values can vary depending on a variety of factors, including technological innovation and maintenance programs.
+Changes in estimates can result in significant variations in the carrying value and amounts charged, on account of depreciation, to profit or loss in specific periods.